International Alliance of Theatrical Stage Employees: Membership

 The membership process of the IATSE varies widely depending on each local.
 In order to become a member, interested applicants must contact the appropriate local union in their jurisdiction that covers their particular craft.
 Once accepted, members work under union contracts that guarantee certain wages, hours, benefits, safety guidelines, and other agreements, and gain opportunities to upgrade skills and master new technologies relating to their craft.
 Additionally, IATSE members enjoy benefits from Union Plus, a program created by the AFL-CIO to provide savings and discounts to union members.

 Organization and structure

-Within the US and Canada, there are more than 375 IATSE local unions among 13 geographical districts, whose members make up the rank and file of the IATSE.
+Within the US and Canada, there are more than 375 IATSE local unions among 11 geographical districts, whose members make up the rank and file of the IATSE.
 The IATSE local unions are organized to represent workers by geographic and craft jurisdiction.
 Each craft falls under one of four departments: Stagecraft, Motion Picture and TV, Broadcast, and Tradeshow.
 The Canadian Department and Communications Department are two additional departments within the IA.

+At the 2025 quadrennial convention Florida, Puerto Rico and US Virgin Islands were merged into District 7 and Texas, Arkansas and Oklahoma were merged into District 5.
+Districts 6 and 14 were eliminated.